IBM/ibm-block-csi-driver/README.md

 ```bash
 oc apply -f 99-ibm-attach.yaml
 ```

+##### 2.1 If needed, enable support for volume snapshots (FlashCopy® function) on your Kubernetes cluster.
+For more information and instructions, see the Kubernetes blog post, [Kubernetes 1.17 Feature: Kubernetes Volume Snapshot Moves to Beta](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/).

 #### 3. Configure storage system connectivity
 ##### 3.1.
 Define the hostname of each Kubernetes node on the relevant storage systems with the valid WWPN (for Fibre Channel) or IQN (for iSCSI) of the node.